sting-ioc/sting/README.md

 Sting is a fast, easy to use, compile-time dependency injection toolkit.
 The toolkit accepts a set of annotated java classes and generates source code to instantiate and wire together the components.

+Sting is under heavy development, and sometimes the documentation does not keep up to date.
+However the goal of the toolkit is to be easy to use, and this includes clear and concise documentation.
+If something is unclear please [report it as a bug](https://github.com/sting-ioc/sting/issues) because it *is* a bug.
+If a new user has a hard time, then we need to fix the problem.

+For more information about Arez, please see the [Website](https://sting-ioc.github.io/).
+For the source code and project support, please visit the [GitHub project](https://github.com/sting-ioc/sting).

+# Contributing

+The project was released as open source so others could benefit from the project.
+We are thankful for any contributions from the community.
+A [Code of Conduct](CODE_OF_CONDUCT.md) has been put in place and a [Contributing](CONTRIBUTING.md) document is under development.

+# License

+Arez is licensed under [Apache License, Version 2.0](LICENSE).

 # Credit

+* [Stock Software](http://www.stocksoftware.com.au/) for some support maintaining the library.

 * [Dagger](https://github.com/google/dagger) proved that this technique was possible and provided the ideas that kick-started development.